equinor/template-fastapi-react/docs/docs/contribute/development-guide/01-setup.md

 Hooks can be skipped on commits with `git commit --no-verify`.

 !!! caution "Caution"
-    If you have to skip the pre-commit tests, you're probably doing something you're not supposed to, and whoever commits after you might have to fix your "mistakes".
-Consider updating the pre-commit hooks if your code is non-compliant.
+    If you have to skip the hooks, you're probably doing something you're not supposed to, and whoever commits after you might have to fix your "mistakes".
+Consider updating the hooks if your code is non-compliant.

 ### Hooks
 <details>